Chirag-ahir/JAVA-All-Basic/README.md

 1. forName() method of Class class
 2. getClass() method of Object class
 3. the .class syntax

->**Class:** A class is a group of objects which have common properties or Class is a Blueprint, which holds it's own data members and members function.
-It's a Logical entity.

 **Method:** A method is a block of code or collection of statements to perform a certain task or operation.
 Used to achieve the reusability of code.
 >Method Overloading: If a class has multiple methods having same name but different in parameters, it is known as Method Overloading.<br>